 What is barbershop singing?

-Barbershop harmony is vocal harmony produced by four parts: tenor, lead, baritone and bass.
+Barbershop harmony is vocal a cappella harmony produced by four voice parts: tenor, lead, baritone and bass.

 Tenor is a harmony part sung consistently above the lead.
 The tenor should have a light, sweet, pure tone that will complement but not overpower the lead voice.
 The range for tenor is from G above middle C to high F on the top line of the clef.